-Edited by Graciela Franchesca Rosario, Lynn, Anonymous, Graeme and 2 others
+Edited by Graciela Franchesca Rosario, Lynn, Graeme, Olivia and 1 other

 A jam tart is a delightful snack.
 So aside from egg or other fruit flavors of the tart, you can use jam as a topping as well.
 To make lemon tarts, you can use lemon curd and sugar, as with jam making.
 Honey is sweet, but is not applicable to jam making.
 And sugar of any kind can be expensive.
 Tarts have been considered somewhat outdated, but they are making a comeback.

 - 100 g (4 oz.) butter for greasing, an equal mix or cubed of lard and butter

 - 55 g (2 oz.) cooking margarine, like Stork

 - 55 g (2 oz.) refined vegetable fat, like Cookeen

 - You can use just cooking margarine like Stork instead of Cookeen and Stork.
 Using both offers a fairly lighter shortcrust pastry.

 - 100 g (3 ½ oz.) white caster sugar